Crotalus simus

 Crotalus simus is a venomous pit viper species found in Mexico and Central America.
 The specific epithet is Latin for "flat-nosed", likely because its head is blunt compared with lanceheads (Bothrops).
-Three subspecies are recognized, including the nominate subspecies described here.

 Description

 Adults commonly exceed 130 cm in length, with males growing larger than females.
 Large males reach 140–160 cm in some populations.
 The maximum length is 180 cm.

 The body has a rough appearance because the dorsal scale keels are accentuated into protuberances or tuberculations.
 This is most apparent on the scale rows on either side of the body with a decreasing intensity in the lower rows.
 The vertebral scales are about as prominently keeled as the fourth row down on the flanks (with the vertebral scales as the first row).

 Distribution and habitat

 The species is found from Mexico in southwestern Michoacán on the Pacific coast, and Veracruz and the Yucatan Peninsula on the Atlantic coast, south through Belize, Guatemala, El Salvador, Honduras, and Nicaragua to west-central Costa Rica.
 It is absent from Panama, but apparently does occur on the Atlantic side of Colombia.
 The type locality given is "Ceylan", which is incorrect.
+A neotype from the vicinity of El Arenal, Zacapa Department, Guatemala, at 360 m above sea level was selected.

 Its habitats are semiarid, including dry or very dry tropical forests, thorn woodland, and arid scrub forest.
 It also occurs in mesic forests with relatively dry, open areas.